christianryding/Omni-Notes/doxygen_main.md

 ### Contact Attachment

-- [ContactHelper](@ref it.feio.android.omninotes.utils.ContactHelper) this class is mainly used by [NoteFacade](@ref it.feio.android.omninotes.export.NoteFacade) to get information about the contacts attached to a note.
+[ContactHelper](@ref it.feio.android.omninotes.utils.ContactHelper) this class is mainly used by [NoteFacade](@ref it.feio.android.omninotes.export.NoteFacade) to get information about the contacts attached to a note, but is also used by the contact attachment function to help retrieve information about a specific contact.

+[AttachmentAdapter](@ref it.feio.android.omninotes.models.adapters.AttachmentAdapter) used to update text of attached contact and set contacts picture.

 ### Exporter